urpflanze-org/urpflanze/README.md

 ## Synopsis

-This library relies on the [Urpflanze](https://github.com/urpflanze-org/urpflanze) library to generate the scene.
+This library is based on the [Urpflanze](https://github.com/urpflanze-org/urpflanze) package to generate the scene.

 It deals with creating two-dimensional shapes, repeating them, manipulating them point by point and encapsulating them.